Start any Spring Boot App as a Windows Service with AlwaysUp

 Spring Boot Windows Service: Startup Tab

-8. When Spring Boot is running as a background Windows Service (in the isolated Session 0), the informative console window will not be visible on your desktop.
+8. When Spring Boot is running as a background Windows Service (in the isolated Session 0), its informative console window will not be visible on your desktop.
 You won't be able to see if Maven or Java is failing.

 To get around that issue, we recommend capturing the console output to a text file.
 You can then open the file in Notepad — or better yet, use the free Tail for Win32 utility to follow the file's contents.